SLMillar/hobby-selector/en/step_1.md

 When you have downloaded your program to your micro:bit, it will run immediately.

-**Test**: you should now see icons randomly chosen when you shake the micro:bit.
+**Test**: You should see a random icon each time you shake the micro:bit.

 --- /task ---